fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_013.md

-## What Would You Say to a CEO Who Belittles Your Work?
+## What Would You Say To A Ceo Who Belittles Your Work?

 Not much.
 I have been on the opposing side of enough people to feel comfortable being doubted.
 I expect to be treated with